xmos/xcore_iot/documents/tutorials/freertos/sw_services/dispatcher.rst

 The thread configuration is the most flexible because it functions like a typical job queue.
 Jobs are added to the queue while a pool of worker threads pop jobs off the queue and execute them in first in, first out (FIFO) order.
 The application developer specifies the length of the queue, the number of worker threads in the pool, and the priority of the worker threads.

 While the queue is empty, the worker threads will not be scheduled for execution by the RTOS kernel.
 They will remain idle until a new job is added to the queue.
 When a new job is added to the queue, the RTOS kernel will then schedule the worker threads for execution.
 Each threads will check the queue, one of the threads will execute the new job, and the other threads will return to the idle state.

-This process has some small overhead which is why, if your job executes in less than 1 millisecond, you may want to additionally test with the ISR configuration.
+This process has some small but not zero overhead which is why, if your jobs execute in less than 1 millisecond, you may observe that your computation does not parallelize well and you may want to test with the ISR configuration.
+This is more true as the duration of jobs reduces to something even smaller.
+A computation split up into jobs that execute in 50-100 microseconds will not parallelize at all unless the ISR worker configuration is used.

 The following code snippet demonstrates how to create and initialize the thread worker dispatcher configuration.